 Insulation Myth#2: Vapour barriers trap moisture

 The purpose of a vapour barrier is to stop warm, moist, indoor air from infiltrating fiber-type insulation during cold weather and condensing.
 Visible moisture or frost on the inside of a vapour barrier is either caused by a leaky vapour barrier or moisture migrating into the wall cavity from the outside.
 Leaky siding can cause this, and it often happens in basements that are apparently leak free.
 Vapour barriers are essential for any kind of insulation that air can pass through.
-Never do the really foolish thing of slashing a vapour barrier that you find has moisture behind it or forgetting to install a vapour barrier in the first place.
+Never do the really foolish thing of slashing a vapour barrier that you find has moisture behind it or neglecting to install a vapour barrier in the first place.
 Today’s best vapour barriers prevent moisture from moving into wall cavities while also letting trapped moisture escape.
+The kind show above is one example of this.
+It’s like having the best of both worlds.

 Insulation Myth#3: Spray foam is bad